 General Educational Development: GED tests may be taken to earn a high school equivalency certificate.
 The district's Community Education department offers classes to help individuals prepare for the GED.

 Gifted and Talented: Programs and services benefit students in elementary, junior high and high school.

 Gold Cards: Residents 62 and older may request Gold Cards to attend school-sponsored athletic and performing arts events free or at reduced rates.

 Governing Board: Five members are elected by residents and serve four-year terms without pay.
 Agendas, highlights and videos are posted online.

-Graduation Requirements: Students must pass Arizona's Instrument to Measure Standards to graduate from high school.
-In addition, students must meet diploma requirements described in the MPS Course Description Catalog.
+Graduation Requirements: Students must meet diploma requirements described in the MPS Course Description Catalog.

 Grooming Standards: Dress and grooming standards are outlined in school board policy and school rules.

 Head Start Preschool: Maricopa County registers children for placement in Mesa Public Schools classrooms.